xiaoronglv/docs/v19.2/performance-benchmarking.md

 CockroachDB processes single-row **writes in 2 ms or less**, and supports a variety of SQL and operational tuning practices for optimizing query performance.

 ### Concurrency
 CockroachDB achieves excellent performance even under a large number of concurrent workers from a large number of clients.

 <img src="{{ 'images/v19.2/concurrency.png' | relative_url }}" alt="Concurrency" style="max-width:100%" />

 ## Hardware
 CockroachDB works well on commodity hardware.
 We are cloud-native and built to be cloud-agnostic.
 You can use CockroachDB with AWS, GCP, Azure, Digital Ocean, Rackspace, or any other provider.
 You can also use CockroachDB with private on-premise datacenters and we have many customers that even mix public and private clouds!
+You can find more information on hardware recommendations on our [Hardware page](https://www.cockroachlabs.com/docs/v19.1/recommended-production-settings.html#hardware).

-CockroachDB creates a yearly cloud report focused on the performance of hardware.
+CockroachDB creates a yearly cloud report focused on evaluating hardware performance.
 In November 2019, we will provide metrics on AWS, GCP, and Azure.
 In the meantime, you can read the [2018 Cloud Report](https://www.cockroachlabs.com/blog/2018_cloud_report/) that focuses on AWS and GCP.

 ## Workload Specific Performance
 This document is about CockroachDB’s performance on benchmarks.
 For information about how to tune query performance, design your topology pattern, or otherwise improve performance on your workload, please consult our broader documentation on [SQL Performance Best Practices](performance-best-practices-overview.md), [Performance Tuning](performance-tuning.html), or for guidance on deployment and data location techniques to minimize network latency, see our [Topology Patterns Guide](topology-patterns.html).

 ## Known Limitations
 CockroachDB has no theoretical limitations to scaling, throughput, latency, or concurrency other than the speed of light.
 Practically, we will be improving bottlenecks and addressing challenges over the next several releases.
 In the meantime, we want you to be aware of the following known limitations.

 - CockroachDB is not yet suitable for heavy analytics / OLAP.